Home | Bibliography | Site Search | Site Map

 An example of an answer, not to the question of the original form, but to the question of the original source of human language, is suggested by Helen Keller's story of how she herself learned language.

-It is not only language but also curiosity that separates man from the other animals: the desire to know and understand, namely philosophy, of which there is none without language.
 (Our questions without answers are not primitive language games, however.
-Indeed, that is why we have to talk about languages so much, precisely because philosophy is not a game played according to strict rules.)
-Things that drive the creation of language.
+Indeed, that is why we have to talk about language so much: precisely because philosophy is not often a game played according to strict rules.)

 I. Why does man want to live?
 What is life aiming at?